open-voice-interoperability/docs/specifications/assistantManifest/0.9.0/AssistantManifestSpec.md

 This document specifies the object format for Open Voice Interoperability Initiative  - LF AI & Data Foundation (OVON) Assistant Manifest.

 #### 0.2 Assistant Manifest Purpose
 The Assistant Manifest is a structured description of the key characteristics and capabilities of a conversational assistant that is associated with a unique serviceEndpoint.
 The manifest can be thought of as the curriculum vitae of the conversational agent and a public record of the services that it offers.
-It can be used for examply by other agents or users to decide whether to invite a particular agent to join a conversation.
+It can be used for example by other agents or users to decide whether to invite a particular agent to join a conversation.
 In this regard it is particularly relevant to discovery agents who provide services to other agents to help them find assistants to achieve certain tasks for them.

 An Assistant Manifest is intended to be used as a component part of other specifications.
 It is not stand-alone document.

 ### CHAPTER 1.
 SPECIFICATION
 #### 1.1 Representation